Learn how to make light, buttery, buttermilk scones. These flaky, glazed cherry scones are topped with salty pistachio

 Bake the scones at 425 degrees for 12-14 minutes, until they are lightly browned.
 Mix up the glaze and spread it on top after they’ve been out of the oven for about 10 minutes.
 The glaze will sink into the scones every so slightly.
 Mmmmm….:)

-Top them with crushed pistachios if you’d like and you have a quick, breakfast or brunch pastry in under 30 minutes.
+Top the glazed cherry buttermilk scones with crushed pistachios if you’d like and you have a quick, breakfast or brunch pastry in under 30 minutes.